-The temptation to buy canned goods and pre-packaged items tends to come in waves.
-Right now, with Thanksgiving just around the corner, it’s a tsunami.
+The temptation to buy canned goods and pre-packaged items tends to come in waves for me.
+Right now, with Thanksgiving just around the corner, it’s a tsunami!

-My half of the Thanksgiving menu is nailed down: smoked turkey, slow cooker cranberry sauce, healthier sweet potato casserole, homemade cloud rolls, vanilla bean cheesecake apples, and pumpkin pie.
-With six dishes to make within a 3-day window (and high standards set for every single one of them), taking the easy route and NOT making everything from scratch sounds really nice…
+My half of the Thanksgiving menu is nailed down: smoked turkey, Slow Cooker Cranberry Sauce, Healthier Sweet Potato Casserole, Homemade Cloud Rolls, Cheesecake Baked Apples, and Pumpkin Pie.
+With six dishes to make within a 3-day window, taking the easy route and NOT making everything from scratch sounds really nice…

 But this tugs a bit with my real food, make-things-from-scratch side.
-I want to take short cuts, but I’m learning more and more about those mystery ingredients.
+I want to take shortcuts, but I’m learning more about those mystery ingredients.
 And what I do know scares me more than what I don’t.
+So, I thought this would be a good time to create a homemade recipe for sweetened condensed milk.

-We’ve got nearly a full week until Turkey Day and with all the hoopy-do going on with the holiday and company coming in town, now is as good as time as any, right?
+While preparing for the holiday and having company coming into town, now is as good a time as any, right?

-It’s also important to consider the ingredients in store-bought vs homemade foods.
-Like coffee creamer.
+- Consider the ingredients in store-bought vs homemade foods.
+Take coffee creamer.
 We quit coffee creamer a long time ago because the ingredients are just too processed to be considered food.
-The cost to make homemade vanilla bean creamer is about the same or more than if I bought it at the store.
-But the health benefits weigh out the time and cost.
+The cost to make Homemade Vanilla Bean Creamer is about the same or more than if I bought it at the store.
+But the health benefits outweigh the time and cost.

-In terms of ingredients, the advantages of homemade condensed milk are huge.
-You have COMPLETE control over the ingredients you use and can make it yourself based on where you are in your real food journey, what you have access to, your dietary restrictions and what you can afford.
+- You have COMPLETE control over the ingredients you use and can make it yourself based on where you are in your real food journey, what you have access to, your dietary restrictions, and what you can afford.

-That’s why I prefer to make homemade sweetened condensed milk.
+That’s why I prefer to make this recipe for sweetened condensed milk recipe!

-Sweetened condensed milk is essentially milk and sugar.
-When you make it homemade, you have the choice of what kind of milk and what kind of sweetener you want to use!
+Condensed milk is essentially milk and sugar.
+When you make this sweet condensed milk, you have the choice of what kind of milk and what kind of sweetener you want to use!

 - Raw milk